rekahsoft/blog-rekahsoft-ca/README.md

   cache can be unreliable and also can't be controlled from javascript so a better solution is to use LocalStorage as mentioned.
 * Make tag specific RSS feeds available via links (on individual tag pages and perhaps somewhere on the home page).
-* Re-enable simple nojs site as fallback when javascript is disabled by the client browser

 [Hakyll]: http://jaspervdj.be/hakyll/
 [Clay]: http://fvisser.nl/clay/